goodgravy/goodgravy.github.io/content/post/elixir-on-gcp.md

 coverMeta: "out"
 ---

-I stepped through [this guide](https://cloud.google.com/community/tutorials/elixir-phoenix-on-google-app-engine) for a _Hello World_ app running on Google Cloud Platform to see how it compares to running Elixir on other full service hosting options.
+I stepped through [this guide](https://cloud.google.com/community/tutorials/elixir-phoenix-on-google-app-engine) for a _Hello World_ app running on Google Cloud Platform.
+How quickly can you get something working, and how convenient would it be to use longer-term?

+In doing so, I confirmed GCP doesn't make use of Erlang's hot code reloading when re-deploying apps, but how important is that?

 <!--more-->